mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Bandwidth Optimization

-To make sure the networked physics sample is playable over the internet, we need to get bandwidth under control.
+To make sure the networked physics sample is playable over the internet, I needed to get bandwidth under control.
 It's a bit of a dark art, but is really not that complicated.
 Let's dive in!

-The easiest gains can be had by simply recognizing when cubes are at rest, and encoding the state for these cubes more efficiently.
-For example, instead of repeatedly sending (0,0,0) for linear velocity and (0,0,0) for angular velocity for at rest cubes, we can send one bit:
+The easiest gain I found was by simply recognizing when cubes are at rest, and encoding the state for those cubes more efficiently.
+For example, instead of repeatedly sending (0,0,0) for linear velocity and (0,0,0) for angular velocity for at rest cubes, I send just one bit:

     [position] (vector3)
     [rotation] (quaternion)